soulomoon/chatRoom/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.
+- Can send to private person, implement with redis